zen3ger/conrod-guessing_game/README.md

 The canvas has the initial width and height of the window, and it doesn't grow beyound.
 This is because `conrod` supports multiple backends: we have to tell it what kind of event convertions should be done.

-Since the conversion and handling of such events is relatively isolated, let's create one new file to manage events.
+Since the conversion and handling of such events is isolated, let's create one new file to manage events.
 Create the file `event.rs` and add the following code:

 ```rust
 //!
 A backend for converting src events to conrod's `Input` type.